Austin Metro Baseball League Rules

 11. PLAYERS

 Players may play any and all defensive positions.
 Defensive substitutions do not affect the batting line-up.
 In the offensive line-up, if a player is pinch-hit or pinch-run for he may not return in the game offensively for any reason (including the event of another player's injury or ejection).
-If a player is removed from the offensive line-up due to injury, that player may not play defense either.
+If a player is removed from the offensive or defensive line-up due to injury, that player may not play either offense or defense for the rest of the game.
+Any player drafted or picked up as a free agent must play with that team for one season unless released by that manager.
+After a player has played with a team for one season, he then becomes an unrestricted free agent and may play for whatever team he wants to.
+Players must play in 40% of their teams regular season games to be eligible to play in the playoffs.
+A minimum game played is defined as either 1 complete defensive inning or 1 at bat.
+Any player who intentionally or unintentionally performs any action detrimental to Austin Metro Baseball League shall be subject to suspension or banishment from the league.

 12. LINE-UPS

 You must have at least 8 players to start the game.
 A team must bat a minimum of 10 players unless only 9 are present, and, if due to injury and/or ejection, a team has only 8 players in the batting line-up, then only the 9th spot will be an automatic out.
+If a team has 9 players and bats 9 players then the opposing team may bat 9 players also.
+If a team has a 10th player show up to the game then they must be inserted into the batting lineup or be ineligible to play in the game.
 If at any time a team has only 7 players the game becomes a forfeit.
 You can add to the bottom of the order at any time and the National A&B system is legal.
-If a player voluntarily or involuntarily (ejection) leaves the game, he must leave the field, and if no pinch hitter is available, the team may compress their line-up without penalty.
+If a player voluntarily or involuntarily (ejection) leaves the game, he must leave the facility, and if no pinch hitter is available, the team may compress their line-up without penalty.

 13. RUN RULE

-There will be a 12 run rule in effect after 5 innings.
+There will be a 10 run rule in effect after 5 innings.
 Team behind must have at least 5 full at bats.
+Run rule will be in effect in all playoff games also.
 If a game becomes lopsided or out of hand, a team behind may stop playing at any time if it chooses (mercy rule).

 14. FORFEIT RULE

-If a team forfeits due to absence, the score shall be 7-0.
-A team that forfeits after the game has begun the score shall also be 7-0 no matter what the score was at the time the game was stopped.
+If a team forfeits due to absence, the score shall be 9-0.
+A team that forfeits after the game has begun the score shall also be 9-0 no matter what the score was at the time the game was stopped.
 If both teams forfeit, the score shall be 0-0 and no points given.
 Any team caught with an illegal player shall forfeit all games that the illegal player participated in (See Rule #3).
-Any team that forfeits shall pay a penalty of $100 to the league treasurer (or his designated proxy) within 48 hours of the forfeit or their next game (after the 48 hours has lapsed) is also a forfeit with an additional $100 penalty and the team is suspended from playing until their penalties are paid or they forfeit a third game (any non rescheduled playable games during the suspension are a forfeit).
 A team that forfeits 2 games will be ineligible for the playoffs.
 A team that forfeits 3 games will be ineligible to play any further.

 15. LENGTH OF GAME

-All games will be 7 innings or 2 hours and 40 minutes which ever comes first, except for 35+ wood bat games which will be 9 innings, however, time will remain at 2 hours and 40 minutes.
+All games will be 9 innings or 2 hours and 15 minutes which ever comes first.
 Games may end in a tie.
-No new inning will start after the game has reached 2 hrs.
-40 minutes.
-Double header night games at Concordia will be 7 innings or 2 hours and 30 minutes, which ever comes first.
-In the Concordia first game, no new inning will start after 8:20 PM and all play ends at 8:30 PM.
-In the Concordia second game, all play shall end at 11:00 PM .
-In the event of rain, lightning, man-made happening, etc. Games will be considered a complete game after 4 complete innings or 3 1/2 innings with the home team ahead.
-The losing team must have had at least 4 full at bats.
+No new inning will start after the game has reached 2 hours and 15 minutes; however if the game is in the middle of an inning it must be finished.
+In the event of rain, lightning, man-made happening, etc., games will be considered a complete game after 5 complete innings or 4 1/2 innings with the home team ahead.
+The losing team must have had at least 5 full at bats.
 If a game is stopped in the middle of an inning and cannot continue, then you revert back to the last completed inning.
 Games suspended after the start of the 3rd inning will continue at a later date right where it left off.
 Games suspended under 3 innings will be totally replayed.
 Any playoff game that is discontinued for any reason will be rescheduled and shall resume play in the same inning with the same game situation at the moment of discontinuation.
-All rules regarding substitutions apply as if it was the same game (e.g. players removed from the batting lineup may not be reinserted, ejected players are still ejected for this game and pitchers removed from pitching may not be allowed to throw in the same inning they were moved.)
+All rules regarding substitutions apply as if it was the same game (e.g. players removed from the batting lineup may not be reinserted, ejected players are still ejected for this game and pitchers removed from pitching may not be allowed to re-enter as a pitcher until 3 consecutive outs have been made since removal.)
+All playoff games will be played with regular time limit including the championship series games.

 16. TIE BREAKERS